ResearchComputing/Documentation/docs/programming/profiling-nvidia-gpu-performance.md

 $ nvcc -o vectorAdd vectorAdd.cu
 ```

-Next to invoke `ncu`, prefix it to your compiled CUDA application:
+Next, to invoke `ncu`, prefix it to your compiled CUDA application:

 ```
 $ ncu --set full --target-processes all ./vectorAdd